The Prince Rose flowers

 An outstanding rose with rich fully double deep red-violet flowers that enhance the deep green foliage; a relatively compact plant, blooms all season long once established; needs full sun and well-drained soil

 The Prince Rose is clothed in stunning fragrant dark red flowers with violet overtones at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges light green in spring.
+It has dark green deciduous foliage which emerges light green in spring.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 The Prince Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.